 1981: The Contract A/Contract B Paradigm

-When a purchaser issues a tender call and a bidder submits a compliant bid in response to that tender call, a process contract (also called “Contract A”) is formed between the purchaser and each compliant bidder which is governed by the terms of the solicitation.
-Contract B, the performance contract, is the contract awarded to the winning bidder upon acceptance of that bidder’s tender.
-In Canada, the process rules in Contract A, such as the time bids need to be delivered, have generally been strictly enforced.[ii]
-Purchasers and bidders participating in bid solicitations have to be mindful of the rules and ensure they are strictly followed.
+When a purchaser issues a tender call, often called a “request for tenders,” and a bidder submits a compliant bid in response to that tender call, a binding process contract (also called “Contract A”) is formed between the purchaser and each compliant bidder.
+Contract A consists of the terms of the bid process.
+Contract B, the performance contract, is the contract awarded to the winning bidder.

 - A bid that used the wrong version of the tender form was deemed to be validly rejected by a purchaser.
 (Steelmac Ltd. v.
 Nova Scotia (Attorney General) NSJ.
 No. 216)

-1999: Contract A and the Implied Contractual Duty of Fairness
+1999: Contract A and the implied duty of fairness

 - duty to reject non-compliant tenders;

 - duty to conduct a fair competition;

 - duty to award the contract to the winning bidder; and